Italian Dream: Plot

 Harper (Aubrey Plaza) walks in on Ethan (Will Sharpe) masturbating to internet porn, suggesting their sexual chemistry is lacking.
 After sleeping with Lucia (Simona Tabasco), Dominic (Michael Imperioli) gets her and Mia (Beatrice Grannò) registered as guests, frustrating Valentina (Sabrina Impacciatore).
 Lucia and Mia enjoy the hotel, charging clothes and alcohol to Dominic's room.

 Greg (Jon Gries) rents a Vespa to drive with Tanya (Jennifer Coolidge) as part of her romantic Italian fantasy.
 That evening, Greg tells Tanya he has to return to the U.S. for work.
 Tanya is devastated and sobs dramatically, certain that Greg no longer loves her.

 Portia (Haley Lu Richardson) has lunch with Dominic, Bert (F. Murray Abraham) and Albie (Adam DiMarco), and Bert invites her to join them for a tour at the ancient theatre of Taormina.
 The tour proves to be uncomfortable as Bert continues embarrassing Dominic and making uncouth remarks.
 During dinner, Ethan and Harper are once again frustrated when Cameron (Theo James) and Daphne (Meghann Fahy) gloat about their sex life.

 Mia encounters Giuseppe (Federico Scribani Rossi) again, and decides to prove her skills by playing the piano and singing, which is met with applause.
 Bert also talks with Dominic over his infidelities, chiding him for not properly shielding his wife from it as Bert supposedly did.
 At dinner with Portia, Albie explains to her that Dominic's numerous infidelities are the main reason why his mother and sister did not accompany them to Italy.
 Despite having signed a non-disclosure agreement with Tanya, Portia opens up about her past.
-Albie expresses romantic interest, but Portia is reluctant, stating he is too passive.
-However, when he asks if he can kiss her, she allows it.
+Albie expresses romantic interest; when he asks if he can kiss her, she allows it.
+However, he then abruptly says good night after the kiss, leaving Portia confused.

 Harper opens up to Ethan that the encounters with Cameron made her reconsider her actions, and promises to be more active with him during their vacation.
 She suggests sex, but he says he is tired.
 That night, Dominic is visited by Lucia and Mia.
 Despite Dominic wanting to control his sexual addiction, he eventually accepts their offer of a threesome.
 Tanya wakes to see Greg talking quietly on the phone, saying "I love you" to an unknown person.